-- What is the maximum number of hours that people are allowed to work during the week, on average?
+- According to the working time regulations what is the maximum number of hours that people are allowed to work during the week, on average?

 - How do we accommodate occasional rush jobs, when people might have to work 15 hours a day for six days running?

 - Does the average 48 hours a week that employees are allowed to work, according to the working time regulations, include overtime?

 - We work very long hours for some months a year, but relatively short hours otherwise.
 Do we have to take on extra people for the seasonal peaks?

 - If we do take on extra people for seasonal peaks, are they also covered by the 48-hour maximum that employees are allowed to work per week?

 - If people have been on holiday, can we ask them to work extra time to bring their average working hours up?

 - Do we still have to have a written agreement with employees who agree to disapply the working-time limit?

 - Where one employee in a team refuses to work more than the statutory maximum hours, though the rest are willing, is there anything we can do?